 The UK PACT uYilo eMobility Programme’s STRAPSA project targets the needs of building capacity and knowledge on electric transportation through technical assistance.
-STRAPSA attracted funding from UK PACT (Partnering for Accelerated Climate Transitions) which is used for skills enhancement of key institutions and decision makers.
+STRAPSA attracted funding from UK PACT (Partnering for Accelerated Climate Transitions) which is used for skills enhancement of key institutions and decision-makers.
 The aim, for uYilo, is to provide the empowerment necessary to enhance and sustain climate actions on accelerating emission reductions within the transport sector in South Africa.
 The project leverages international expertise and experience through project partnership of uYilo with Cenex UK.

 In February 2021, the uYilo eMobility Programme was confirmed as implementation partner on sustainable transport in the South Africa-UK PACT Country Programme.
-Our goal is to assist South Africa attain climate and clean energy targets in transportation and help develop a sustainable low carbon transport sector in the country.
+Our goal is to assist South Africa to attain climate and clean energy targets in transportation and help develop a sustainable low carbon transport sector in the country.

 UK PACT Country Programme